vruusmann/blog/_posts/2015-03-10-openscoring_api_upgrade_guide.md

 Additionally, the JSON encoder is (re-)configured to emit only non-null and non-empty fields.
 For example, the JSON representation of an object does not include String fields that are either uninitialized (ie. `null`) or initialized with an empty String value (ie. `""`).
 This change was necessary to make the narrowing reference conversion safe on request and response objects.

-The `SimpleResponse` class declares a sole String-type field `message`, which is initialized with an appropriate error message if the operation fails because of an error condition.
+The `SimpleResponse` class declares a sole String-type `message` field, which is initialized with an appropriate error message if the operation fails because of an error condition.
 This message is suitable for displaying to end users.
 Application clients can put it into context by paying attention to the HTTP status code.
 For example, HTTP status codes 4XX indicate a permanent failure due to client-side problem (eg. missing or invalid input data).
 HTTP status codes 5XX indicate temporary failure due to server-side problem (eg. lack of resources).

 Java application clients can employ the following idiom to check the outcome of an operation: